break-through-cancer/dataref/src/content/relnotes.md

 **Data shared to DASH has swelled to 58 TB, effectively doubling in 9 months** and spanning more than 1100 subjects and 12K samples, including external sources.
 This expansion reflects increased harmonization across eight disease TeamLabs and several clinical trials, supporting a growing number of publications and enhancing BTC’s capacity for multi-modal discovery.

-**Finally, the DASH platform itself has also advanced significantly,** with a [faster and more unified portal interface](https://dash.breakthroughcancer.org)
+**Finally, the DASH platform has also advanced significantly,** with a [faster and more unified portal interface](https://dash.breakthroughcancer.org)
 ![new-DASH-landing-page](img/DASH2.png)
 that showcases major enhancements to existing applications and launches several new ones, including: